A Guide to Psychology and its Practice

 So let’s see what that “something” might be.

-Child abuse always provokes feelings of hurt and insult in the child, and almost inevitably that hurt leads to a feeling of hate and a desire for revenge.
+Child abuse always provokes feelings of hurt and insult in the child, and almost inevitably that hurt leads to hate and a desire for revenge.
 In fact, even many ordinary, non-abusive frustrations of childhood will provoke feelings of hurt and anger.
 But because children are not usually taught to express hostile feelings in any healthy way (and because they aren’t taught the psychological meaning of anger, and because they aren’t taught the psychological meaning of forgiveness and reparation), children quickly learn, through fear and guilt, to hide their true feelings from their parents.

 The ultimate psychological problem, however, is that these unexpressed feelings—the “bad” anger—get pushed into the unconscious where they continue to grow in darkness, like mold on the walls.
 It may be hidden from conscious sight, and it may be hidden from public view.
 But it can’t be hidden from your unconscious.